jamwaffles/jamwaffles.github.io/_posts/2018-12-10-typechecking-helper-functions-in-typescript.md

 // Fails: missing `some_other_field`
 const emit_this = createEvent<BlogEvent>(
   'some_namespace',
   'SomeEventTpr',
   {
     some_field: true
   }
 );
 ```

 This code couples the power of generics with Typescripts weird (but quite pleasant) string-literals-are-types feature to enforce that, given an event payload, the string arguments given to `createEvent` _must_ match whatever is defined for `BlogEvent`.
-The magic comes from using the square brace `T["field_here"]` syntax to match the string literals, and some gymnastics to implement an `Omit` type.
+The magic comes from using the [**indexed access operator**](https://www.typescriptlang.org/docs/handbook/advanced-types.html) (you'll have to search through that page to find it) `T["field_here"]` syntax to match the string literals, and some gymnastics to implement an `Omit` type.
 This type states, in plainer words, every field in `D` **except** `type`, `event_namespace` and `event_type` must be present in the passed object.
+This is good for the programmer - if they pass in those fields in the data object, they get overwritten anyway, leading to unexpected behaviour.
+By denying them in the body, we enforce a more correct, safer way of creating events.

 The code isn't as elegant as just providing a type, but now it means that **our function properly type checks the resulting object**.
 This means **no more typoed event name fields** and **no more missing/mis-spelled data fields**!
 This inelegance can also be tucked away in some library code, leaving just the nice interface.
 The only caveat with the above implementation that I've found so far is that the programmer must explicitly provide the type, or typechecking won't be "enabled".
 There's a compiler option - `--noImplicitAny` - which might help with this but I haven't tried it yet.